 Always an advocate for children, Representative Diaz sponsored legislation in 2015 that creates a non-discriminatory clause in the Children’s Bill of Rights for all children under the care of DCYF.
 The law prevents any discrimination against children based on race, color, religion, ancestry, gender or other factors.

 One of her most important pieces of legislation, which was enacted in 2014, put a spotlight on adult education so the state could make it easier and less costly for Rhode Islanders to find employment.
 The law requires the state Board of Education to consider several factors, including cost, in determining which high school equivalency tests will be recognized by the state.

 Prior legislative accomplishments also include a law preventing children from receiving out-of-school suspensions for attendance issues and legislation aimed at raising awareness about lupus, a chronic illness causing the immune system to attack normal body tissues.

 Representative Diaz holds both bachelor and master’s degrees from Springfield College, which she earned in 2008 and 2010 respectively.
 A native of the Dominican Republic, she graduated from Los Angeles Custodios High School in 1977.

-Representative Diaz is also the first vice chairwoman of the Rhode Island Democratic State Committee, and is a member of the National Association of Latino Elected Officials (NALEO), Women in Government, National Hispanic State Legislators and the Rhode Island Black and Latino Caucus.
+Representative Diaz is also a member of the National Association of Latino Elected Officials (NALEO), Women in Government, National Hispanic State Legislators and the Rhode Island Black and Latino Caucus.

 43 Adelaide Ave.